 Kerasal Side Effects

-Note: This document contains side effect information about salicylic acid / urea topical.
-Some of the dosage forms listed on this page may not apply to the brand name Kerasal.
+Note: This document contains side effect information about salicylic acid/urea topical.
+Some dosage forms listed on this page may not apply to the brand name Kerasal.

-Applies to salicylic acid / urea topical: external kit
+Applies to salicylic acid/urea topical: external kit.
+Other dosage forms:

 WARNING/CAUTION: Even though it may be rare, some people may have very bad and sometimes deadly side effects when taking a drug.
 Tell your doctor or get medical help right away if you have any of the following signs or symptoms that may be related to a very bad side effect: